Is this program right for you?

 |Discover a career as Community Care Facilities Licensing Officer|

-- If you are already employed as a Community Care Facility Licensing Officer, the Advanced Specialty Certificate is a valuable professional development tool.
+- You are already employed as a Community Care Facility Licensing Officer, the Advanced Specialty Certificate is a valuable professional development tool.
 By taking individual courses or the full program you will gain confidence in your abilities to communicate with staff, licensing officers, and stakeholders and strengthen your qualifications with relevant skills and knowledge.

 - The program offers online learning with no scheduled mandatory class activities during the week so course work can be completed around your busy Monday to Friday schedule or while working shifts rotations